 Thomas Oliver Hazard Perry Burnham was born in Essex in 1814, and in the mid to late 1800’s he became a successful and affluent business man in Boston.
 Upon his death in 1891 Mr Burnham, bequeathed $20,000 to the Town of Essex for the purpose of constructing a building which would contain a library, offices and a place of assembly for the townspeople.
 An additional $20,000. was placed in trust for the purchase of books.

 The building itself, a design by Frank Weston, similar to the shingle style, was dedicated February 15, 1894.
 The lower part is built of field stones contributed by many people in town, the hall occupies the second floor, and below are offices and the library.
-On the tower is a four faced clock, and a weathervane of a ship ( suitable for the ship building town) was the gift of Lamont G. Burnham of Essex and Boston who bequeathed $5000 for the Santa Maria weathervane.
+On the tower is a four faced clock, and a ship, Santa Maria, weathervane ( suitable for the ship building town) was the gift of Lamont G. Burnham of Essex and Boston who bequeathed $5000. for the weathervane.